Author: Richard Barbrook

 Imaginary Futures Author at Creative Cities Symposium in Vienna

 Dr Richard Barbrook will be giving a talk entitled ‘Creative Labour and Proletarian Playtime’ at the ORF Symposium on Creative Cities on the afternoon of Tuesday 31st March at RadioKulturhaus, Großer Sendesaal, Argentinierstraße 30a, 1040 Wien, Austria.
+For more details, check out the ORF website.

 Read more